listbox role is used for lists from which a user may select one or more items which are static and, unlike HTML

 When the user clicks on an option, hits Space when focused on an option, or otherwise toggles the state of an option, the following must occur:

-- Update the aria-activedescendant value on the listbox to the id of the option the user just interacted with, even if they toggled the option to be unselected.
+aria-activedescendantvalue on the listbox to the ID of the option the user just interacted with, even if they toggled the option to be unselected.

-The snippet below shows how the listbox role is added directly into the html source code.
+aria-activedescendant, shows how the listbox role is added directly into the HTML source code.

 <label for="listbox1">Select a color:</label> <select id="listbox1"> <option selected>Green</option> <option>Orange</option> <option>Red</option> <option>Blue</option> <option>Violet</option> <option>Periwinkle</option> </select>